 “Stuffed eggplant parmesan, you got it.
 Anything else I can get for you all?”

 As Quick Sketch took point on the waitress conversation, Roast reached for an onion ring and dipped it in the marinara sauce.
-Taking a bite, he thought about how he would deal with questions if they asked any more.
-Even though he had confided in them about his relationship troubles before, the topic wasn’t exactly one he could bring up in normal conversation.
+He took a bite and thought about how he would deal with any more questions.
+Even though he had confided in them about his relationship troubles before, the topic wasn’t exactly one he could bring up in normal conversation anymore.
 He stared down at his half eaten onion ring, thinking about some story or other to tell them.
-He wasn’t used to this whole sneaking-around-and-mincing-words thing.
-Maybe she was right and he wouldn’t make a very good changeling.
+This whole sneaking-around-and-mincing-words thing was kind of new to him.
+Maybe Sweet was right and he wouldn’t make a very good changeling.

 “Hey Roast.”
 Silver Trinket snapped him out of his thoughts.